 Scenic flights in/out of Jomsom

 Jomsom is the starting point of the Upper Mustang Trek.
-We can drive to Jomsom from kathmandu which takes a long time, so, instead, we drive from Kathmandu to Pokhara first and take a short and scenic flight from Kathmandu leads to Jomsom.
+We can drive to Jomsom from kathmandu which takes a long time, so, instead, we drive from Kathmandu to Pokhara first and take a short and scenic flight from Pokhara that leads to Jomsom.
 During the flight, you can see an aerial view of the lush green hills, rivers, small settlements, and most importantly, the Himalayan mountains entirely covered in snow.
 It’s like going on a mountain flight.

 Upper Mustang used to be the trade route between Nepal and Tibet back in time.
-Locals from both nations used to use this route to move in and out of each place carrying goods from one place to another.
+Locals from both nations used this route to move in and out of each place carrying goods from one place to another.
 As it was difficult to grow crops in the infertile land of Tibet, they used to trade salt available there with grains from Nepal.
 During the trek, you will follow the same ancient salt caravan route that once used to trade salt for grain.

-Upper Mustang Trek offers rich culture and tradition of the locals that are handed to one generation to another over decades.
-People residing in this region are Lobas and follow Buddhism.
-Locals here call themselves descendants of Tibetans, therefore you get to see the influence of Tibetan Buddhism and lifestyle.
+The Upper Mustang Trek offers to closely observe the rich culture and tradition of the locals that are handed from one generation to another over decades.
+People residing in this region are mostly Lobas and follow Tibetan Buddhism called Bonpo.
+Locals here call themselves descendants of Tibetans, therefore you get to see the influence of Tibetan Buddhism in their culture, tradition, and lifestyle.

-Outside of Lo Manthang, you can visit Chhoser, where you visit a small old monastery.
-You will also get to see century-old caves situated in high rocks.
+Outside of Lo Manthang, you can visit Chhoser, where you’ll find a small old monastery.
+You will also get to see century-old caves situated on high rocks.
 Moreover, you can see caves in other places as well during the Upper Mustang trek.
 The whole region is decorated with an abundance of small monasteries, chortens, mani walls, and prayer flags, that look beautiful and add spiritual value to your trekking journey.